High-Fidelity, Low-Loss State Detection of Alkali-Metal Atoms in Optical Tweezer Traps

-The background photon collection rate is \darkRate{} and the bright atom collection rate is \brightRate{}, such that optimal error rates of $\epsilon_{\rm bright}=$\idealBrightError{} and $\epsilon_{\rm dark}=$\idealDarkError{} would be achieved in an ideal, depump-free, case at \idealTime{} of probe time.
-However, observed error rates are an order of magnitude higher, indicating that state information loss during detection is the dominant source of detection infidelity.
-We therefore focus on the state-information loss and consider the depump rate normalized by the bright collection rate \footnote{The bright collection rate sets the speed of information gain.}, $\mathcal{R} = R_{\rm dep}/R_{\rm bright}$, to be a figure of merit for comparison of different mechanisms. $\mathcal{R}$ is the depump probability per collection event of the bright state.
+The background photon collection rate is \darkRate{} and the bright atom collection rate is \brightRate{}, such that optimal error rates of $\epsilon_{\rm bright}=$\,\idealBrightError{} and $\epsilon_{\rm dark}=$\,\idealDarkError{} would be achieved in an ideal, depump-free, case at \idealTime{} of probe time.
+However, observed error rates are significantly higher (especially for the bright state), indicating that state information loss during detection is the dominant source of detection infidelity.
+As a figure of merit, we consider the rate of information loss, $ R_{\rm dep}$, compared to the rate of information gain, $R_{\rm bright}$: $\mathcal{R} = R_{\rm dep}/R_{\rm bright}$. $\mathcal{R}$ is the depump probability per collection event from the bright state.
 As a rough approximation for estimating fidelity, one can consider the probability of collecting $m$ photons from the bright state prior to depump, $(1-\mathcal{R})^{m} \approx 1-m\mathcal{R}$ for $m\mathcal{R} \ll 1$.

 We begin our analysis of state information loss during detection by considering single photon off-resonant scattering from the trapping laser, illustrated in Fig.~\ref{fig:det_lvl}a.
-The far detuned trapping light scatters light proportional to the intensity, and can therefore be expressed in proportion to the trap depth.
-Using a numeric density matrix model including all magnetic levels of the ground and first excited states ($6P_{1/2}$ \& $6P_{3/2}$), we find that the depumping rate from the trap light is $R_{\rm dep, trap} \approx 2.5 \times 10^{-7} U_{0}/h$.
-For a trap depth of $U_{0}/h=$\trapDepth{}, this gives an effective $T_{1} = 1/R_{\rm dep, trap}$ of 0.34\,s.
-To experimentally verify, we measure $T_{1}$ and find it to be \tOne{}.
-The measured value gives a normalized depump rate of $\mathcal{R}_{\rm trap} = 1.5 \times 10^{-4}$ due to trap off-resonant scattering.
+Using a numeric density matrix model including all magnetic levels of the ground and first excited states ($6P_{1/2}$ \& $6P_{3/2}$), we find that the depumping rate from the trap light is $R_{\rm dep, trap} \approx 2.5 \times 10^{-7} U_{0}/h$ \cite{JauBook}.
+For a trap depth of $U_{0}/h=$\trapDepth{}, this yields an effective $T_{1} = 1/R_{\rm dep, trap}$ of 0.45\,s and a normalized depump rate of $\mathcal{R}_{\rm trap} = 4.1 \times 10^{-5}$.
+To experimentally verify, we measure exponential decay times for the bright (dark) state and find \tOneBright{} (\tOneDark{}) \footnote{Note that in the case that the atom temperature is significant compared to the trap depth, atomic wavepacket broadening should also be considered when calculating the trap off-resonant scattering rate.
+See Supplemental Material for details.}.